2D-Zernike polynomials and coherent state quantization of the unit disc: Introduction

 \section{Introduction}

-Quantization is commonly understood as the transition from classical to quantum mechanics.
-One may also say, to a certain extent, quantization relates to a larger discipline than just restricting to specific domains of physics.
-In physics, the quantization is a procedure that associates with an algebra $A_{cl}$ of classical observables an algebra $A_q$ of quantum observables.
+Quantization is commonly understood as a transition from classical to quantum formalisms.
+To a certain extent, quantization relates to a larger discipline than just restricting to a specific domain of applications.
+In physics \cite{Gaz}, quantization is a procedure that associates with an algebra $A_{cl}$ of classical observables an algebra $A_q$ of quantum observables.
 The algebra $A_{cl}$ is usually realized as a commutative Poisson algebra of derivable functions on a symplectic (or phase) space $X$.
-The algebra $A_q$ is, however, noncommutative in general and the quantization procedure must provide a correspondence $A_{cl}\mapsto A_q~:~f\mapsto A_f$.
-Most physical quantum theories may be obtained as the result of a canonical quantization procedure.
+The algebra $A_q$ is, however, noncommutative in general and the quantization procedure must provide a correspondence $A_{cl}\mapsto A_q:f\mapsto A_f$.
+Most quantum theories may be obtained as the result of a canonical quantization procedure.
 However, among the various quantization procedures available in the literature, the coherent state quantization (CS quantization) appear quite arbitrary because the only structure that a space $X$ must possess is a measure.
-Once a family of CS or frame labelled by a measure space $X$ is given one can quantize the measure space $X$.
-Various quantization schemes and their advantages and drawbacks are discussed in detail, for example, in \cite{AE,Gaz, Per, Ali}.\\
+Once a family of CS or frame, labelled by a measure space $X$, is given, one can quantize the measure space $X$.
+Various quantization schemes, advantages and drawbacks are discussed in detail in \cite{AE,Gaz, Per, Ali}.
+0.1true in

-In CS quantization, a correspondence between classical and quantum observables is usually provided through a suitable generalization of the standard CS.
+In CS quantization, a correspondence between classical and quantum observables, usually, provided through a suitable generalization of the standard CS.
 The CS quantization is judged as equivalent to canonical quantization on a physical level.
-However, in \cite{Nic} a family of CS were obtained with the complex Hermite polynomials $H_{m,n}(z,\oz)$ and it was then utilized to quantize the complex plane and these results were also further investigated and refined in \cite{ABG}.
+Recently however, a family of CS were obtained \cite{Nic} using the complex Hermite polynomials $H_{m,n}(z,\oz)$ wherein it was used to quantize the complex plane.
+These results were further investigated and refined in \cite{ABG}.
 The results so obtained were departed from the results of the standard canonical quantization.
-Further, in \cite{Ga} the CS obtained with the complex hermite polynomials $H_n(z)$ were used to quantize the so-called noncommutative plane.
-A similar approach is also used in \cite{AGH} to quantize cylindrical phase spaces.\\
+Further, in \cite{Ga}, the CS, obtained using the complex Hermite polynomials $H_n(z)$, were used to quantize the so-called noncommutative plane.
+A similar approach was also used in \cite{AGH} to quantize the cylindrical phase spaces.
+0.1true in